jvilleda96/osticket-prereqs/README.md

      ![image](https://github.com/jvilleda96/osticket-prereqs/assets/147073936/95bfabd9-9816-4d27-9750-3adcebd5e5df)

-     If done correctly, you should have a similar screen as the one below:
+     If done correctly, you should have a similar screen to the one below:

     ![image](https://github.com/jvilleda96/osticket-prereqs/assets/147073936/d333a307-d646-4c24-b13a-2b6bca4b638f)